Return Value In Cell C77

 Common Mistakes or Misunderstandings

 One common mistake is confusing the formula with the return value.
-For instance, if cell C77 displays "5" but the formula bar shows =A1+A2, the "5" is the return value, not the content of the cell.
+To give you an idea, if cell C77 displays "5" but the formula bar shows =A1+A2, the "5" is the return value, not the content of the cell.
 Another misunderstanding is assuming return values are static; they are dynamic and change with referenced data.

 Users sometimes also forget to lock cell references with dollar signs ($) when copying formulas, leading to incorrect return values.
-For example, copying =C1+C2 from C77 to D77 without adjusting references might produce unintended results.
+To give you an idea, copying =C1+C2 from C77 to D77 without adjusting references might produce unintended results.

 FAQs